 The Postgraduate Researcher Experience Survey (PRES), designed by the Higher Education Academy (HEA) is a biennial, national, sector-wide survey which collates feedback and information about the experience of research students on a doctoral or research Master’s programme.

-The Postgraduate Research Experience Survey 2021 opens on 15 April and will run until 17 May, a staff briefing guide is available here.
+The Postgraduate Research Experience Survey 2021 opened on 15 April and ran until 17 May

 - PRES 2021 Contacts for Development of Action Plans - PGR Directors and PGR Reps

 Summary Action Plans - to follow in autumn 2021.

 The University is committed to supporting and creating a vibrant postgraduate research environment where each researcher can flourish and reach their full potential.
 In addition to offering a suite of development, social and wellbeing activities we encourage our postgraduate researchers to take a lead role in the design and implementation of initiatives that will benefit the PGR community.
 Some of our PGR led initiatives include;

 Launched in 2014 the Postgraduate Summer Research Showcase is an exciting series of events bringing together researchers from across the University, fostering interdisciplinary networking and promoting a communication of ideas.
 It is the style and scope of the Showcase that makes it unique as it allows researchers to present their ideas and their work in the form of posters, images, or short films.
 Not only does the Showcase encourage communication between researchers, making surprising links across the three faculties and enriching the calibre of research, but it also enables links beyond academia.

 We hope the Postgraduate Summer Research Showcase will return in 2021.
 We shall provide further information regarding the event in due course.